Tennessee has a horrible, anti-consumer, anti-safety law. The worst law in the U.S.

 However, it's still important to check the safety recall status yourself.
 Never trust a seller to tell you the truth about safety recalls.
 Sadly, many of them have been repeatedly caught on camera lying about safety recalls.

-DO: Search for used cars offered for sale by individuals, but be careful to check out the cars very carefully before you buy.
+but be careful to check out the cars very carefully before you buy.

 Here are tips for how to get a good deal on a nice, safe, reliable used car, without having to set foot on a car dealer's lot: CARS Tips for Used Car Buyers